shawn-hillstrom/prototype-rest-api/README.md

 **Arguments**

-- '"type:string' type of post ("question" or "response")
+- '"type:string' type of post ("Questions" or "Responses")
 - '"id":int' unique ID for post
+- '"user":string' user who bookmarked the post

+If the ID does not exist in the Questions database or the Responses database, an error is returned.

 ### View bookmarks